KubaFrans/camapp/README.md

 # camapp
-Application used to take photos and watch a gallery
+Application used to take photos and watch a gallery in React Native (Expo)

 This app allows to:
 - see photos in a gallery